-I’ve also tidied up a few things in the Devices folder.
+I’ve also tidied up a few things in the Machines folder.
 ROM images used to be stored under

 /devices/pcx86/bios/, but BASIC and BIOS ROM images aren’t actually devices; they are the

 contents of ROM devices.
-So, with that in mind, I’ve made the following rearrangements:
+So, with that in mind, I’ve made the following rearrangements, including:

 This structure mirrors what was done with Machine and Video devices, where the devices are organized first by manufacturer (IBM or COMPAQ) and then by type (MDA, CGA, EGA, etc).